ANMC Sleep Center patients update: Philips Respironics recallAugust 30, 2021

 - ______Your apnea is mild but you have other serious medical problems and your apnea should be treated.
 Continue CPAP with further recommendations below.

 - ______Your apnea is moderate/severe.
 Continue CPAP with further recommendations below.

 If checked above, the benefits may outweigh the risks of continuing to use your Philips Respironics CPAP or BiPAP device until it is replaced.
 If you continue to use your Philips Respironics device, please take the following precautions:

 - Proceed with replacing device through your DME or Philips, as soon as possible.

 - Do not use ozone cleaner devices as these are not FDA approved and may contribute to break-down of the sound insulating foam in the devices.

 - Follow the cleaning procedures otherwise as recommended by the manufacturer (for questions on this, contact your DME or consult your device handbook).

 - Try to keep your device in a climate-controlled environment as well as you can, as the foam degradation appears to be related to environments high in heat and/or humidity (not related to how the device tube heat or humidity is set).

-- Replace your CPAP or BiPAP device as allowed by any insurance coverage, which typically is after 5 years.
+- Otherwise replace your CPAP or BiPAP device as allowed by any insurance coverage, which typically is after 5 years.